Q: What is an intranet?

 A: An internal website that helps employees get stuff done.

 That’s it.
-It’s what an intranet is in simple, everyday language.
+It’s what an intranet definition is in simple, everyday language.
 It’s also what you can say to explain an intranet to most employees (or to your retired uncle when he asks what you’re doing for work these days).

 An intranet wears many hats inside an organization.
 It’s a website, communications channel and collaboration platform.
 It helps people work better by combining the best features of wikis, blogs, document and content management systems.
 An intranet makes it easy for everyone inside an organization to contribute, not just a select few.
 While the thought of a distributed author model may seem daunting (how do you stay in control of what’s out there?) the benefits can far outweigh the drawbacks.
 Empowering employees with a voice and the freedom to share ideas with their colleagues can be a positive step forward to a culture of collaboration that embraces our tech-savvy age.

 So what’s the difference?
 How to you define an intranet from other related tools?
 And what is an extranet?
 While the internet connects many people to many websites, an intranet is a website that connects people inside an organization.
 As for the extranet definition, it is a site that connects people inside an organization with external parties, like partners, clients and vendors, to encourage collaboration and make it easier to share information.
 A simple way of remembering the difference of an intranet vs extranet, is that an intranet is for your employees, and an extranet is for stakeholders.

 James Robertson, perhaps the world’s foremost authority on intranets, says that today’s intranet has five purposes:

 James also points out that the modern intranet is now much more than a place to store static corporate content—it’s becoming a key tool for organizational success.
 The five-purpose model can help frame your overall vision, define your intranet strategy and come up with a plan to engage your audience.
 It’s like writing an outline before you tackle that 20-page report.